 The Benefits of VNUS Closure®

-The benefits of the procedure over other techniques are believed to include reduced need for pain killers, the ability to resume normal activities within 1-2 days, and a good cosmetic outcome with minimal or no scarring, bruising or swelling.
+The benefits of the procedure over other techniques are believed to include reduced need for pain killers, the ability to resume normal activities within one to two days, and a good cosmetic outcome with minimal or no scarring, bruising or swelling.

 The closure procedure is also covered by most health insurance companies.
-To make an appointment please call 0151 522 1826 or 1827 or complete our online enquiry form.
+To make an appointment please call 08444 990 617 or or complete our online enquiry form on the top right of the page.